borbelyattila11/ImageSignal/RC-Circuit.md

 3. **Cutoff Frequency:** The frequency at which the signal's power drops to half of its passband value.
    - Defined as:
      $f_c = \frac{1}{2πRC}$

+The RC Circuit acts as an analog filter that modifies the amplitude and phase of input signals based on their frequency.
+It performs continous-time signal filtering.